-Dental Office Reschedule Scripts
+Dental Office Reschedule Scripts are Necessary

-Patients Will Need To Reschedule Short Notice
+Patients Will Need to Reschedule

 Dental patients will reschedule short notice no matter where they live, despite policies, for several reasons.
 Dental office reschedule scripts will take some of the work out of these reschedules.
 You’ll always know just how to handle those calls!

 Dental patients are people with busy lives, and unexpected happenings in their day!
 Flat tires, sick kids, unexpected mandatory meetings, sick co-workers, a pet needs to go to the vet, unexpected expenses, etc.

 Does this mean that in the dental office, we should make it easy, or allow patients to run the schedule?
 Absolutely not!!